jamesbane/automate/steward-master/README.md

-# Toolbox
+# Steward
-A web application to provide a toolbox of automation solutions.
+A web application to provide automation solutions.

+### stew·ard
+/ˈst(y)o͞oərd/
+*noun:* an official appointed to supervise arrangements or keep order at a large public event
+*verb:* manage or look after (another's property).

 ## Development Requirements
 A virtual environment for python is **strongly** recommended!